 Our camp gear includes top of the line cots, heavy duty sleeping pads, warm sleeping bags, and spacious tents.
 You will be provided with a comfy camp chair and we'll set up our wall tent to provide a sheltered communal space in the event of any inclement weather.
 You will also be provided with dry bags to keep all of your belongings safe and dry as we travel down the river.

 You are welcome to bring your own camp gear, fishing tackle, and dogs.
 If you plan on bringing dogs we recommend that you bring appropriate PFD's for them and you will need to pack food, collar's and any other necessary accesories.

 *All hunters and fisherman must have required state hunting licenses, tags, and stamps.
 For guests joining us on the Grande Ronde, licenses can be purchased at the Minam Store.

 Launch Dates and Minimum Group Sizes

-Dates for running trips on these rivers are customizable for groups of 4 or more.
-Groups of less than four people may be able to join an existing trip, so don't hesitate to give us a call to disucss your options.
+Chartered trips require a minimum of 6 people.
+Groups of less than six people may be able to join an existing trip, so don't hesitate to give us a call to disucss your options.
 Maximum group size is 9 clients for cast & blast trips.